|To the reader: Don’t miss the fun! All of the images here are GIFs. To enjoy this travel story, let the GIFs load completely.|

 As early as 4am was our wake-up call.
 We had to prepare hastily to begin our journey to the south.
-Grabbing take out breakfasts from Mcdonald’s to manage a four hour ride was our first agenda.
+Grabbing take-out breakfasts from Mcdonald’s to manage a four-hour ride was our first agenda.
 And we also shared the untouched Butter Chicken.
-Able to take a short 2 hour nap, the sun begun rising up.
+Able to take a short 2-hour nap, the sun began rising up.
 Canyoneering downstream was the plan for the whole morning.
-Arriving to Matutinao Chapel, we were handed over with bike helmets and safety vests essential for the entire canyoning adventure.
+Arriving at Matutinao Chapel, we were handed over with bike helmets and safety vests essential for the entire canyoning adventure.
 Our habal-habal ride to the starting point in Alegria readied out our adrenaline rush.

 Square one totally did not make a good first impression, jumping from atop a rushing flow of water.
 It was at least ten feet below standpoint.
 No one really wanted to jump at first.
 But there was no other way to get started.
 One by one we conquered our fear with our trembling knees and the muffled sound of our comrades.
 For two seconds, our lives flashed before us.
 And splash!
 The cold water sinking us deep before our vests take over.
 Thanks to the vests.
 A real lifesaver.
 Truly we spent a full round of encouragement and cheer before the last person had to jump.
 Above it all, we had fun and it was definitely a one heck of a first time.